Simple Outlier App - Declarative API#

 obj

-The RoomOccupancy class and the obj instance have no dependency on Panel, Jupyter, or any other GUI or web toolkit; they simply declare facts about a certain domain (such as that smoothing requires window and sigma parameters, and that window is an integer greater than 0 and sigma is a positive real number).
-This information is then enough for Panel to create an editable and viewable representation for this object without having to specify anything that depends on the domain-specific details encapsulated in obj:
+The RoomOccupancy class and the obj instance have no direct dependency on Panel, Jupyter, or any other GUI toolkit.
+They solely declare facts about a specific domain, such as the parameters required for smoothing.
+This information is sufficient for Panel to create an interactive representation without needing domain-specific details encapsulated in obj:

 pn.Column(obj.param, obj.view)